 As time moved on, the economy (and personal wealth) continued to grow.
 Increased leisure time and more accessible travel meant that tourism boomed.
 Because less people were tied down to all-consuming jobs such as farm work and more had moved on to working in offices, jobs and factories, there was more free time available.
 The Mobility Era (1800-1944) was defined by an increase in travel to new locations both near and far.

 With new roads, passenger trains, stagecoaches and sailing ships becoming more common, tourism continued to grow.
 France and Great Britain had fantastic road and railroad systems which made the idea of travel even more available to people.

-Then along came Thomas Cook, who can definitely be credited with bringing travel and tourism to the general public.
+Then along came Thomas Cook, who can definitely be credited with bringing travel and tourism to the general public- Thomas Cook is one of the most famous names in the history of tourism!
 He was the first to introduce a tour package – travel and accommodation, with food often included too.
 In 1841 he arranged for a tour of around 570 people to travel from Loughborough to Leicester.
 For a shilling the journey included food and entertainment.
 There was instant demand for more of the same, and so the full-time business of arranging and providing travel services was born!